paulstansifer/convert-nonogram/README.md

 *Spot an uninvasive change that makes the solver able to solve the puzzle!*

 It's still pretty janky, but it's also the most powerful such tool I know of.
-In particular, it can offer suggestions for how to make an unsolveable puzzle solveable!
+In particular, it can offer suggestions for how to make an unsolveable puzzle more solveable!
+You can use it [in your browser](https://paul-stansifer.itch.io/number-loom), or install it on your own machine (see below).

 ## Features